remykarem/remykarem.github.io/books-src/cryptography-book/src/asn1-schemas/pkcs12.md

 Common filenames: `.p12`, `.pfx`

-This format can store _multiple_ cryptographic objects:
+This format can store _at least one_ of the following cryptographic objects:
 * private key,
 * server certificate, and
 * CA certificates.